 I gained a bit of notoriety recently when Mother Earth News asked me to write a series of articles for them about landrace gardening.
 When visiting the page, I recommend sorting by oldest and read the first few articles first to get a better understanding of why I grow the way that I do.

 Rather than depend on far-away distant mega-companies for seeds, I am working as a traditional farmer.
 I am breeding genetically diverse landraces of your favorite crops.
 This allows me to develop farm-specific varieties in which the genetics of the crop interact with our climate and soil to provide optimum taste and reliability.
-To obtain seed samples send one silver dime to my post office box for each variety desired.
-That was the retail price of a packet of seeds in 1888!
-Include three dollars cash per shipment to cover the shipping costs.
+To obtain seed samples send one silver dime, dated 1964 or earlier, to my post office box for each variety desired.
+That was the retail price of a packet of seeds in 1860 when my great-great-great grandmother started farming in Paradise.
+I'm still farming in the same village and asking the same price more than 150 years later.
+I accept other denominations of silver coins dated 1964 or earlier, and modern silver eagles that are 0.999 fine.
+Include four dollars cash per shipment to cover the shipping costs.
+[Please, if you send anything other than paper put it in a padded or bubble envelope, or tape dimes securely to a piece of cardstock inside an envelope.]
 These are being selectively adapted to the growing conditions found in Cache Valley and the Great Basin of Utah.
 Due to my breeding projects I am able to grow crops that would not otherwise produce a harvest in Cache Valley.
-My big breeding project for 2010 to 2013 is Paradise Sweet Corn, a sugary enhanced multicolored sweetcorn that I think is higher in phytonutrients, antioxidants, and flavor than commercial varieties.
-One of the crops that is emerging from this project is cherry flavored corn.
-You will love it when I am able to grow enough to share.

 "Keep up the good work, this is the best stuff we've had around here in years."
 (Satisfied Customer, 2009)